root-hbx/open5gs-satellite/README.md

 There are 2 branch:

-- `stable`: main branch, ensure stability
+- `stable`: ensure stability
+  - all config files are unmodified
+  - all func and module tests should be 100/100
 - `mm-roam`: nightly built
+  - config files are modified with the requirement of 5G Roaming

 ## Quick Start